 Well, one reason that immediately comes to mind is cost.
-You’d be right to think so too.
-Growing weed could save you a few bucks and you’d be gaining a hobby at the same time.
+Growing weed could save you a few bucks, and you’d be gaining a hobby simultaneously.

 As you’d have it with any recipe.
 Before we get to the nitty-gritty of how we’re supposed to do this thing, we first have to list out the ‘ingredients’ you’ll need:

 We’ll learn the best types of ingredients you can get for your specific recipe later down below.
 But if you have access to all 6 items, then you’re set.

 Oh, you’ll also want to make sure that you’re not giving your plants too much or too little of each.
 Which, again, we’ll learn about in a few seconds.

 Indoor growing is a surprisingly cheap option.
 Sure, you’ll need an initial investment upfront, but it’s not as expensive as you might have first thought.
 Especially if you’re going for a small grow op of just a few plants.
 You might even be able to get creative and build your growth system yourself.
 Just make sure it has enough space for air and no exorbitant amounts of humidity & temperatures.